Model order reduction of parametric dynamical systems by slice sampling tensor completion: Slice sampling tensor completion

 In many applications, and in particular for building ROM for parametric dynamical systems with accessible error bounds, one is interested in controlling the completion error, i.e., in ensuring that the estimate

 holds for a desired $\eps\ge0$.
 Such a bound is provided by the result in \eqref{eq:accuracy}.
-However, in Algorithm~\ref{Alg1} we can set $\eps_{C}$ and $\eps_q$, but not $\eps_s$, which is implicitly determined by the the index set $\widetilde{\Omega}_D$.
+In Algorithm~\ref{Alg1} we can set $\eps_{C}$ and {have a control of $\eps_q$ depending on the fitting algorithm used for pointwise tensor completion.
+However $\eps_s$} is implicitly determined by the the index set $\widetilde{\Omega}_D$.
 This motivates an adaptive slice sampling completion algorithm, which ensures that a proxy of \eqref{eq:estUpper} is fulfilled.
 For the adaptive completion we define a testing set of indexes ${\Omega}_D^{\rm test}\subset\Omega_D$ and gradually increase the training set $\widetilde{\Omega}_D$ up to the point when the completed tensor satisfies

 Assuming that for any given $\bj\in \Omega_D$ we may retrieve a slice $\bPhi_{:,\bj}$ of $\bPhi$, the adaptive completion algorithm can be summarized as follows.